Canadian Voice of Women for Peace: Historical background

 Peace activism expanded throughout much of North America during the mid to late twentieth century due to the controversies and violence surrounding the Cold War and Vietnam War.
 In particular, many Canadian women resisted and opposed these two political wars.
 To fight against the expansion of nuclear power and weapons during this era, the number of women-led Canadian pacifist organizations increased substantially.
 Specifically, many Canadian women questioned the potential environmental and health impacts resulting from nuclear warfare.

 Membership

 The Canadian Voice of Women for Peace grew to six thousand members shortly after its formation in 1960.
 Originally, women joined the organization to combat the proliferation of nuclear technologies during the Cold War.
 However, as the membership quickly increased throughout the country, the organization participated in multiple forms of anti-war activism.
 Many women who joined the Canadian Voice of Women for Peace participated in disarmament efforts, politics and social justice work within their respective communities.
 Throughout its first few months of activism, the Canadian Voice of Women for Peace quickly became one of the largest Canadian peace movement organizations.

-Prominent women associated with the VOW include Beatrice Ferneyhough, Thérèse Casgrain, Ursula Franklin and Grace Hartman.
+Prominent women associated with the VOW include Beatrice Ferneyhough, Thérèse Casgrain, Ursula Franklin, Grace Hartman, and Kay Macpherson.